prateekKrOraon/covid-19-tracker/README.md

 Note: All data is fetched from Crowdsourced patient database which are verified by group of volunteers.

 ## Features to be added
-* State wise tested patient information.
+* World data to be added
+* Distric wise information of confirmed, recovered, and deaths

 ## Problems
 * If you face any problem, open an issue.